prasachin/ocrolus/README.md

    ```bash
     docker-compose up --build
    ```
    **_Note: There is separate Container for the database and the application.
-The database is MySQL and the application is FastAPI._**
+The database is MySQL and the application used FastAPI._**

 ## Testing the Application